fabiokung/cqueue/README.md

 }
 ```

+See tests for more examples and usage, including multiple processes sharing the
+same queue.
+You can also try running it yourself with `go test`.

 ### Known limitations

 * Max of `65534` items, because I need tight control over the memory layout and